 Then, add back the green beans along with all of the seasonings.
 Toss everything together, making sure to coat the vegetable with mustard, sumac, and lemon zest.
 Season the green beans but go easier on the salt than you normally would.
 We're going to finish the dish with parmesan crisps which are salty so we want to go lighter on the salt.

-Plate the sauteed green beans, break up the parmesan crisps and sprinkle it on top.
+Plate the sauteed green beans, break up the parmesan crisps and sprinkle them on top.
 Go ahead and sprinkle extra sumac on there too for extra tanginess.

 These sauteed green beans with parmesan crisps combine familiar flavors into one dish to result in one delicious side.
 It's sure to be a winner at any dinner!